Sensei Heather Fidyk

 "Sensei Shintani was an incredible inspiration to me and so many others.
 He served to ever increase his knowledge of Karate but most of all to share his gift of Karate with those who aspired to have it.
 Sensei Shintani holds a special place in my dedication to the Shintani Karate Federation and the continued development of the amazing organization he created." - Sensei Heather Fidyk

 Sensei Heather began her karate career through the University of Alberta Wado Kai club in 1986 earning her Shodan in 1990.
 In 2007 she earned the rank of Godan (5th dan) under the tutelage of Sensei Ron Mattie.
-Subsequently, she earned her rank of Rokudan (6th dan) from the Senate in August 2013.
+Subsequently, she earned her rank of Rokudan (6th) rank August 2013, and Shichidan (7th) rank December 2020 from the SWKKF Senate.

 From 1992 to 1993, Sensei Heather lived and worked in Japan with her husband Sensei Darren Fidyk, Godan, where they trained and competed in Wado Ryu under the instruction of Sensei Endo.
 They continued their international training as Wado Ryu guests in Brazil in 1998 and in Japan in 2000 accompanied by Sensei Ron Mattie and Sensei Darren Humphries.